 Personal property is voluntarily abandoned when the owner of the property intentionally and voluntarily gives up title to such property and title vests in the Government.
 The receiving agency ordinarily documents receipt of the property to evidence its voluntary relinquishment.
+Evidence of the voluntary abandonment may be circumstantial.

-§ 102-41.85 May we retain voluntarily abandoned personal property for official use?
+§102-41.85 What choices do I have for retaining or disposing of voluntarily abandoned personal property?